 The well made engine-turned counselor case, although a brilliant silver in appearance, was entirely constructed of copper, zinc and nickel (with just a trace of lead and silver) and therefore kept the cost of the watch to a minimum.
-Consumers were aware that hallmarks were important trade information and that possibly explains the abundance of Sterling-like marks found on this rare American-made case.
-The case maker's initials "AN" is likely Andrew Norton of Goshen, Connecticut (1765-1838).
+Consumers were aware that hallmarks were important trade information and that possibly explains the abundance of Sterling-like marks found on this early American-made case.
+The case maker's initials "AN" is possibly Andrew Norton of Goshen, Connecticut (1765-1838).

 Historically, watches were extremely expensive and therefore a luxury item that only the rich could afford.
 Although owning a watch was still uncommon at the time this watch was made, competition and manufacturing efficiency was driving down prices and making them affordable for the first time to the growing middle class.
 This watch, having low finish quality and lacking a precious metal case, was likely one of the least expensive watches that Harland made and sold.
-However, it kept good time, looked great and no-doubt was proudly worn for many years.
+However, it kept good time, looked great and no-doubt was proudly worn by its owner for many years.

 References and recommended reading:

 - Chris Bailey, Thomas Harland of Norwich: Forerunner of the Clock Manufacturing Industry, The Connecticut Historical Society Bulletin, Vol. 51, No. 4, 1986, pp. 227-249

 - Carter J. Harris, The Clock and Watch makers American Advertiser, Antiquarian Horological Society, Great Britain.
 2003, p.
 335